chunkyguy/chunkyguy.github.io/_posts/2022-12-24-adapters-in-swift.md

 ```

 ## Conclusion
 As we just saw Swift has evolved long since the days of being strict compiled language with all rules being embeded within some contracts bounded by `Protocol`.
-There is a lot of magical stuff that can be achieved with things that you to learn from elsewhere, like the `$` access via `projectedValue` or the magical `KeyPath` based access.
+There is a lot of magical stuff that can be achieved with things that you to must first learn from elsewhere, like the `$` access via `projectedValue` or the magical `KeyPath` based access.
 But we can use this to simplify our APIs and make everyone a bit more happier.